Gallery of Fine Art Photography - Atlanta GA

 Teresa Mora, Head of Special Collections & Archives at UC Santa Cruz, manages the Ruth-Marion Baruch and Pirkle Jones archive.
 Her commitment to making these collections accessible reflects her broader dedication to archival preservation and education.

-Don’t miss this opportunity to explore the legacy of Ruth-Marion Baruch and her contributions to the California School of Photography.
-Dive into a world of visual storytelling that continues to inspire generations of photographers and artists.
+The exhibition was an opportunity to explore the legacy of Ruth-Marion Baruch and her contributions to the California School of Photography.

 Posted in: Uncategorized